harrisonlab/phytophthora_fragariae/README.md

 With EER:
 P.fragariae - A4
 Number of RxLRs identified by Regex:
-260
+269
 Number of RxLRs identified by Hmm:
-198
+199
 Number of RxLRs in combined dataset:
-288
+297
 Number of genes in the extracted gff file:
-288
+297

 P.fragariae - Bc16
 Number of RxLRs identified by Regex:
-288
+297
 Number of RxLRs identified by Hmm:
-217
+218
 Number of RxLRs in combined dataset:
-317
+326
 Number of genes in the extracted gff file:
-317
+326

 P.fragariae - Bc1
 Number of RxLRs identified by Regex:
-261
+270
 Number of RxLRs identified by Hmm:
-198
+199
 Number of RxLRs in combined dataset:
-288
+297
 Number of genes in the extracted gff file:
-288
+297

 P.fragariae - Bc23
 Number of RxLRs identified by Regex:
-264
+273
 Number of RxLRs identified by Hmm:
-202
+204
 Number of RxLRs in combined dataset:
-292
+302
 Number of genes in the extracted gff file:
-292
+302

 P.fragariae - Nov27
 Number of RxLRs identified by Regex:
-261
+270
 Number of RxLRs identified by Hmm:
-198
+199
 Number of RxLRs in combined dataset:
-288
+297
 Number of genes in the extracted gff file:
-288
+297

 P.fragariae - Nov5
 Number of RxLRs identified by Regex:
-260
+269
 Number of RxLRs identified by Hmm:
-198
+199
 Number of RxLRs in combined dataset:
-287
+296
 Number of genes in the extracted gff file:
-287
+296

 P.fragariae - Nov71
 Number of RxLRs identified by Regex:
-260
+269
 Number of RxLRs identified by Hmm:
-198
+199
 Number of RxLRs in combined dataset:
-287
+296
 Number of genes in the extracted gff file:
-287
+296

 P.fragariae - Nov77
 Number of RxLRs identified by Regex:
-250
+258
 Number of RxLRs identified by Hmm:
-194
+195
 Number of RxLRs in combined dataset:
-274
+282
 Number of genes in the extracted gff file:
-274
+282

 P.fragariae - Nov9
 Number of RxLRs identified by Regex:
-259
+268
 Number of RxLRs identified by Hmm:
-199
+200
 Number of RxLRs in combined dataset:
-287
+296
 Number of genes in the extracted gff file:
-287
+296

 P.fragariae - ONT3
 Number of RxLRs identified by Regex:
-263
+274
 Number of RxLRs identified by Hmm:
-204
+206
 Number of RxLRs in combined dataset:
-292
+304
 Number of genes in the extracted gff file:
-292
+304

 P.fragariae - SCRP245_v2
 Number of RxLRs identified by Regex:
-264
+273
 Number of RxLRs identified by Hmm:
-202
+203
 Number of RxLRs in combined dataset:
-291
+300
 Number of genes in the extracted gff file:
-291
+300

 Without EER:
 P.fragariae - A4
 Number of RxLRs identified by Regex:
-1950
+2,176
 Number of RxLRs identified by Hmm:
-198
+199
 Number of RxLRs in combined dataset:
-1961
+2,187
 Number of genes in the extracted gff file:
-1961
+2,187

 P.fragariae - Bc16
 Number of RxLRs identified by Regex:
-2205
+2,450
 Number of RxLRs identified by Hmm:
-217
+218
 Number of RxLRs in combined dataset:
-2217
+2,462
 Number of genes in the extracted gff file:
-2217
+2,462

 P.fragariae - Bc1
 Number of RxLRs identified by Regex:
-1969
+2,189
 Number of RxLRs identified by Hmm:
-198
+199
 Number of RxLRs in combined dataset:
-1980
+2,200
 Number of genes in the extracted gff file:
-1980
+2,200

 P.fragariae - Bc23
 Number of RxLRs identified by Regex:
-1967
+2,191
 Number of RxLRs identified by Hmm:
-202
+204
 Number of RxLRs in combined dataset:
-1980
+2,204
 Number of genes in the extracted gff file:
-1980
+2,204

 P.fragariae - Nov27
 Number of RxLRs identified by Regex:
-1945
+2,164
 Number of RxLRs identified by Hmm:
-198
+199
 Number of RxLRs in combined dataset:
-1956
+2,175
 Number of genes in the extracted gff file:
-1956
+2,175

 P.fragariae - Nov5
 Number of RxLRs identified by Regex:
-1942
+2,161
 Number of RxLRs identified by Hmm:
-198
+199
 Number of RxLRs in combined dataset:
-1953
+2,172
 Number of genes in the extracted gff file:
-1953
+2,172

 P.fragariae - Nov71
 Number of RxLRs identified by Regex:
-1942
+2,159
 Number of RxLRs identified by Hmm:
-198
+199
 Number of RxLRs in combined dataset:
-1953
+2,170
 Number of genes in the extracted gff file:
-1953
+2,170

 P.fragariae - Nov77
 Number of RxLRs identified by Regex:
-1928
+2,157
 Number of RxLRs identified by Hmm:
-194
+195
 Number of RxLRs in combined dataset:
-1937
+2,166
 Number of genes in the extracted gff file:
-1937
+2,166

 P.fragariae - Nov9
 Number of RxLRs identified by Regex:
-1978
+2,203
 Number of RxLRs identified by Hmm:
-199
+200
 Number of RxLRs in combined dataset:
-1989
+2,214
 Number of genes in the extracted gff file:
-1989
+2,214

 P.fragariae - ONT3
 Number of RxLRs identified by Regex:
-2032
+2,268
 Number of RxLRs identified by Hmm:
-204
+206
 Number of RxLRs in combined dataset:
-2043
+2,279
 Number of genes in the extracted gff file:
-2043
+2,279

 P.fragariae - SCRP245_v2
 Number of RxLRs identified by Regex:
-1935
+2,167
 Number of RxLRs identified by Hmm:
-202
+203
 Number of RxLRs in combined dataset:
-1946
+2,178
 Number of genes in the extracted gff file:
-1946
+2,178
 ```

 4.2.c Analysis of RxLR effectors - merger of Augustus / published genes with ORFs